tossug/tossug-arena/README.md

 	$ ./tossug-arena
 	$ ./tossug-arena TianQi

-Next time you only need
+Next time you only need:

 	$ cd tossug-arena
 	$ ./tossug-arena ShuaiQi

-To update you may input
+To update you may input:

 	$ cd tossug-arena
 	$ make reverse
 	$ git pull